 Weekly statements will be sent on Mondays and payment in full is due by Thursday each week.
-Acceptable payment methods are cash, check, or credit card or PayPal on the school website.
+Payment methods are through Procare/Tuition Express, cash or check.
 If the account is past due for more than 30 days the child(ren) will become ineligible for Cardinal Care until the account is paid in full.
 Accounts not paid in full each week may be required to be prepaid.

-Make all checks (registration, tuition, Cardinal Care, lunch, milk, athletic fees, etc.) to: All Saints Catholic School, please include in the memo line the child's name and activity.
+Make all checks (registration, tuition, Cardinal Care, lunch, milk, athletic fees, etc.) to: All Saints Catholic School, please include in the memo line the child's name and activity. \$15 fee will be assessed for all checks returned NSF.